benderdave/gridfontmaker/README.md

 Group](http://cogsci.indiana.edu)
 (FARG) at Indiana University.

-Gridfonts are stripped-down fonts designed under extreme constraints.
-The 26 lowercase English letters make up a complete gridfont &mdash; no capitals, punctuation, or numerals &mdash;
+Gridfonts are stripped-down typefaces designed under extreme constraints.
+The 26 lowercase English letters make up a complete gridfont &mdash; no capitals, punctuation, or numerals are included &mdash;
 and each is created on a 3x7 grid of anchors.
-Only neighboring anchors can be connected (diagonals are allowed), and each stroke is a simple line, without decorations or variations in thickness.
+Only neighboring anchors can be connected (45-degree diagonals are allowed), and each stroke is a simple line, without decorations or variations in thickness.

 ![Image explaining gridfont domain] (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/gridfont-defn.png)

-Even with these radical
+Even under these radical
-restrictions many beautiful fonts have been created.
+restrictions many interesting fonts have been created.
 The domain's severely restricted nature forces a font designer quickly into radical experimentation and exploration.
-The following were created by Douglas Hofstadter.
+The following are among the hundreds of gridfonts created by Douglas Hofstadter.

 ![Sampling of gridfonts]
 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/benzene-etc.png)

 The gridfont domain is a micro-domain intended for studying the cognitive process that underlies most thinking: analogy.
-See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling (and Gary McGraw).
+See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling and Gary McGraw.
 That said, we've found that designing gridfonts is a uniquely creative activity that stands on its own.

 GridfontMaker is provided to